 If you’re not sure what’s included in an income statement or what types of information you’ll find there, start with this guide to reading a profit and loss or income statement that will help orient you to each line item.

-When you’re ready to dive deeper and start your income statement analysis, use this income statement analysis guide for your monthly financials review.
-It walks you through typical questions that might come up as you’re doing your review so you can use your findings to make better strategic decisions for the health and growth of your business.
+When you’re ready to dive deeper and start your income statement analysis, use this income statement analysis guide for your monthly financial review.
+It walks you through typical questions that might come up as you’re doing your review.
+That way, you can use your findings to make better strategic decisions for the health and growth of your business.

 Your cash flow statement will tell you exactly how cash moved into and out of your business.
 Comparing this statement to your cash flow forecast will tell you if you’re on track to grow your bank balance the way you had planned, and why you might be off track if things aren’t going the way you had hoped.